SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Major benefit of self filtration and rounds is that 60% of the people drop out in round 1 and 2, so you're better able to handle the people who are left in round 3.
 You have better expectations of how many will show up.

-juniors are unaware that they even have the right to judge, so make sure you give them the option to, always.
+juniors are unaware that they even have the right to judge, so make sure you always give them the option to.